Realme 9 Pro Plus has been in the market for quite some time.

-But this time around, we have no SD card slot on the Realme 9 Pro Plus.
+But this time around, we see no SD card slot on the Realme 9 Pro Plus.

-If it’s a camera-centric phone, then it’s obvious that people will capture more photos and videos, which will fill up the storage sooner.
+As it’s a camera-centric phone, it’s obvious that people will capture more photos and videos, which will fill up the storage sooner.

-As this is unacceptable, we can still overlook it because the base storage is 128GB, which is more than enough for many users.
+But the good thing is that the base storage is 128GB, which is more than enough for many users.

 • These JBL portable speakers surprised us with the sound quality.